mseifert9/Javascript-Slideshow/readme.md

 slideshowWidth | undefined |
 slideshowTop | undefined |
 slideshowLeft | undefined |
-slideshowCenter | false | true = center in window
-resizeWithWindow | false | If True, then the image will resize when the browser window resizes.
+slideshowCenter | false | true = center in window on loading.
+The slideshow will stay centered with a window resize unless moved with drag - drop. resizeWithWindow | false | If true, then the image will resize when the browser window resizes.
 If false then the image will keep its size when the browser window resizes.

 #### Show / Hide (Boolean: True shows and False hides the feature)
 Property | Default | Description